nuxencs/seasonpackarr/docs/product-specs/new-user-onboarding.md

 1. Install the binary, container, or service.
 2. Start once to generate a default config.
 3. Set host/port and `apiToken`.
-4. Configure one or more qBittorrent clients with `preImportPath`, `qbit` import policy, and either username/password credentials, a qBittorrent 5.2.0+ `apiKey`, or a qui reverse-proxy host with client auth left blank.
+4. Configure one or more qBittorrent clients with a `qbit` import policy and either username/password credentials, a qBittorrent 5.2.0+ `apiKey`, or a qui reverse-proxy host with client auth left blank.
 5. Tune matching options such as smart mode and fuzzy matching.
 6. Add an autobrr external webhook filter for `/api/pack` and a webhook action for `/api/parse`.
 7. Run a smoke test with the CLI helper commands.